 American artist Joseph Kosuth is a pioneer of conceptualist art, known as the modern arts linguistic turn.
 Kosuth attended the Toledo Museum School of Design, the Cleveland Art Institute and New York School of Visual Arts.
 He soon abandoned painting and began making conceptual works, which were first shown in 1967 at the Museum of Normal Art.
 In 1969 Kosuth held his first solo exhibition at Leo Castelli Gallery in New York, the same year he became the American editor of Art and Language.

 His nearly forty-year analysis into the relation of language to art has taken the form of installations, museum exhibitions, public commissions and publications throughout Europe, the Americas and Asia.
-He received a Cassandra Foundation Grant in 1968, being the choice of Marcel Duchamp one week before he died.
-In 2009, Kosuth’s exhibition Ni Apparence Ni Illusion that was an installation work placed in the 12th century walls of the Louvre palace, opened at the Musée du Louvre in Paris and became a permanent work in 2012.
+He received a Cassandra Foundation Grant in 1968, is the choice of Marcel Duchamp one week before he died.
+In 2009, Kosuth’s exhibition Ni Apparence Ni Illusion that was an installation work placed in the 12th-century walls of the Louvre palace opened at the Musée du Louvre in Paris and became a permanent work in 2012.